allenai/open-instruct/README.md

 Please check these datasets for licenses and restrictions around their use!

 You can also find the processed [Tulu v1](https://huggingface.co/datasets/allenai/tulu-v1-sft-mixture) and [Tulu v2](https://huggingface.co/datasets/allenai/tulu-v2-sft-mixture) SFT datasets on HuggingFace.
+Note that the train data preparation script will not precisely recreate the Tulu v2 mixture due to randomness in the generation and shifts in data availability - see [this PR](https://github.com/allenai/open-instruct/pull/156) for some details.
+If you need exactly yhe training data used, the HuggingFace mixture is exactly this - the exact same data used during model training.

 ### Model preparation